-Highball saga continues - Sunday 24th October 2021
+Hi jinks with a Highball - Sunday 24th October 2021

-Kevin has been back in contact with the DeHavilland museum following the discovery of the pistol and weights on the underside of their Highball (as seen on the BSAC website and newsfeed).
-The team at the Museum have been working hard to finally remove the bomb from the water bath and move it to its new display plinth.
+Kevin was back in contact with the DeHavilland museum following the discovery of the pistol and weights on the underside of their Highball (as seen on the BSAC website and newsfeed).
+The team at the Museum had been working hard to finally remove the bomb from the water bath and move it to its new display plinth.

 The team at the Museum said “I’m very pleased to say that our ‘lift’ of Highball yesterday was a great success, revealing the ‘squashed’ part of the bomb to be in very good condition”.